rmcastel/Fedreal_Reserve_Meeting_minutes/README.md

 #### fed_mins_notes:
 Scrapy spider of the [Federal Reserve webpage](https://www.federalreserve.gov/monetarypolicy/fomccalendars.htm) that pulls all the meeting minutes of the Federal Open Market Committee since 2014.
 The notes can be found of in the fed_mins_2019_08_25.csv (the date the data was pulled was on 08/25/2019).
-I learned most of the techniques for this project from the [Datacamp web scraping course] (https://www.datacamp.com/courses/web-scraping-with-python).
+I learned most of the techniques for this project from the [Datacamp web scraping course](https://www.datacamp.com/courses/web-scraping-with-python).

 #### all_names: